isauraAlmar/Personal/README.md

 ##### History
 ##### Characteristics
 ##### Why Elassandra

+* It have an enterprise vertion
-An Elasticsearch index is mapped to a cassandra keyspace, and a document type to a cassandra table.
+* An Elasticsearch index is mapped to a cassandra keyspace, and a document type to a cassandra table.

-###### Benefits of Elassandra
+* Doker

 ### Tecnologies for the architecture

 #### Docker
 Docker is a container technology that is create
 ##### History
 ##### Characteristics